Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Years ago your domain name had a huge impact on SEO or search engine optimization.
 Choosing a name that included keywords in it helped with ranking for that term in search engines.

 Today that tactic isn’t very useful.
-Instead of worrying about creating a name with a specific keyword in it, choose a name that is easy to remember, clear and that goes well with your business or your service.
+Instead of worrying about creating a domain name with a specific keyword in it, choose a name that is easy to remember, clear and that goes well with your business or your service.

 What if My Chosen Domain Name Is Taken?

 It’s also possible to get some domain names that you’re interested in through expired domain companies.
-The domain name cost goes up significantly using this method compared to registering an unclaimed name.
+The domain name cost goes up significantly using this method compared to registering an unclaimed domain name.

 Buying a Domain That’s Already Claimed